There May be no WWDC in 2020 Following New COVID-19 Guidance From Santa Clara County - The Mac Observer

 We understand that people are very concerned about COVID-19.
 I want to remind the public that the vast majority of people who become infected with COVID-19 do not become seriously ill, and fully recover.
 We are making these recommendations to protect the most vulnerable members of our community from the virus, and slow its spread.
 We are continuously monitoring this evolving situation, and will issue new guidance if and when that is warranted.

-WWDC 2020 has not been announced yet.
+WWDC 2020 has not been announced yet, and no invites have gone out.
 However, as said, it does tend to be held in the early weeks of June.
-Invites can sometimes go out as late as mid-April though.
+The announcement can sometimes happen as late as mid-April though.
 It means Apple does have some time to decide whether or not to hold the conference.
 There is mounting speculation that it will become an online-only event.
 No decision had been announced at the time of this writing.

+Several events, museums and such, around the World have been cancelled or closed.
+I am afraid that there will be more.
+Hopefully this CORVIN-19 will soon peter out and a vaccine is developed for it.